 Hello, friends!
-After receiving a whack of questions about our kitchen renovation, I thought I’d share the details with you in a series of blog posts.
+After receiving a whack of questions about our classic white kitchen renovation, I thought I’d share the details with you in a series of blog posts.
 Today, I’m kicking things off with with a run-down of the finishes we ended up going with vs. what we had originally planned.

 First off, let’s back way up and see what the original kitchen looked like.
 Needed some help, right?